 “The facilities were excellent in Poland,” Amanda told the BBC.
 “The surgeon was fantastic and I saw him for three follow-ups before I went home.”

-At Medigo, we see stories like this every day.
+We see stories like this every day.
 The rising trend of paying for your own medical care, both abroad and at home in the UK, shows real determination to find the right medical treatment, no matter the access barriers.
 Our technology today around global connectivity has grown to empower these patients.
 But it’s not a perfect system.
 Patients often struggle to find and book appointments on their own.
-While procedures like dentistry and orthopaedics may be affordable, higher cost options for speedy and cutting edge oncology treatment in, say, Germany, is still out of reach for most people.
+While procedures like dentistry and orthopaedics may be affordable, higher cost options for speedy and cutting edge oncology treatment in Germany, for example, is still out of reach for most people.

 The Brits willing to pay for their own medical treatment are pioneers in a new land of healthcare treatment.
 They are individuals taking it upon themselves to shape the healthcare delivery they want.
 It’s now up to the system to catch up with them.